CaptainDouche/smlparser/README.md

 ... then its likely that your meter spits out SML telegrams.
 Record this output to a binary file.
 You dont have to align the files begin and end to the datagrams.

-Then feed this output to the smlparser.exe (will compile using gcc in Linux or MinGW under Windows and is also used in my ESP-implementation).
+Then feed this file to the smlparser.exe (source will compile using gcc in Linux or MinGW under Windows and is also used in my ESP-implementation).

-If the output looks similar to this then you will get the values you are probably most interested.
+If the output looks similar to the following listing, then you will get the values you are probably most interested in.
-Typically you might be interested in watt consumption right now (W_now) and total watthours in/out (Wh_tot_in/ Wh_tot_out).
+Typically these might be
+watt consumption right now (W_now) and total watthours in/out (Wh_tot_in/ Wh_tot_out).